HBX-hbx/HBX-hbx.github.io/_pages/cv.md

   + nternship location: 360, Beijing
   + Responsibilities: Core Member
   + Duty: Organize the information of more than 400 CVE vulnerabilities reported by the TensorFlow framework, including vulnerability impact version, vulnerability hazard, vulnerability impact operator, recurrence parameters and many other vulnerability information.
++ Jul 2023 - Now: Research and development based on semantic understanding with Chinese characteristics
+  + Language: Python
+  + From: MIGU
+  + Responsibilities: Core Member, Preprocess the data for post-training and supervised fine-tuning, and independently complete the code implementation.
+  + Solution: Using CPM-Bee-10B as the base model, we extensively collect data including the MFAs’speeches, etc., and carry out post-training, supervised fine-tuning, and RLHF three-stage training.

 <!-- Publications